 Must-order: Sample some of the stellar cocktails, concocted to pair well with biltong (cured meat), but make sure to try a South African wine you've never seen before.

-Insider tip: You can take your drinks to go and wander through Ponce City Market, as long as you don't enter any of the retail stores with your booze.
+Insider tip: You can take your drinks to go and wander through the Ponce City Market food hall, as long as you don't enter any of the retail stores with your booze.

 Must-order: The House Bounce is this Midtown bar's take on an old fashioned, given a cherry sweetness that might turn off purists, but could appeal to anyone who's rye-shy.

 Insider tip: For a clubby spot at the edge of the Crescent Street party scene, Foxtrot's food isn't half bad.
-The poutine and roasted cauliflower both make for great cold-weather drinking snacks.
+The poutine and roasted cauliflower are both a good bet.

 Must-order: This is the spot for Georgia, and only Georgia, beers and spirits.
 If the heavily sought-after Tropicalia beer out of Athens' Creature Comforts brewery is available, be sure to nab it.